 Harvest Supper

 On the night before our Harvest Festival service, we gather with friends (church friends and non-church friends) in the village hall for a meal and entertainment.
-It’s simple, home-cooked fare – Shepherd’s Pie or Lasagne for mains, Fruit Crumble for pudding – but it’s always tasty and there’s always plenty of it, giving us the chance to enjoy God’s benevolence (or the fruit of the earth, depending on one’s faith stance!).
+It’s simple, home-cooked fare – mostly Shepherd’s Pie or Lasagne for mains and Fruit Crumble for pudding – but it’s always tasty and there’s always plenty of it, giving us the chance to enjoy God’s benevolence (or the fruit of the earth, depending on one’s faith stance!).

 The entertainment in recent years has been a wonderful mix of local talent; singers and musicians the mainstay, but poetry readings and comedy sketches and songs also have their place on the bill.
+In 2023 we held a Line Dance which was lots of fun.

 It’s another great opportunity for the community to come together; to raise funds for our church and to celebrate life.